SSoelvsten/adiar/README.md

 optimisations, and they prove fruitful, then please submit a pull request!
 The following are

+### Integrate reduction into the other algorithms
+One major issue with the _Time-Forward Processing_ approach is that the intermediate graph after the _Apply_ and before its subsequent _Reduce_ can be quadratic in size.
+That is, given two OBBDs of size _10⁹_ (24GB each) will before the reduce possibly be _10¹⁸_!
+The same also applies for the _Substitute_ and _RelProd_ algorithms etc.

 ### Use non-comparison based sorting on numbers
 The sorting in multiple variables has already been reduced to a simple sorting on a single 64-bit key in the representation of nodes and arcs.
 It should be